[image ALT: Much of my site will be useless to you if you've got the images turned off!]

 By way of contrast, the Confederate portion of the Western and Atlantic had so deteriorated that accidents became usual rather than occasional.
 The Marietta Rebel of April 15, 1864, reported two serious derailments as a result of a single day's operation.43 Undoubtedly many minor accidents escaped the record, but any disruption of service upon their single, fragile life-line was a serious matter to Joseph E. Johnston and his forces.

-On May 7, 1864, the Federal forces, now commanded by Indicates a West Point graduate and gives his Class.William Tecumseh Sherman, pushed forward with such vigor and in such overwhelming numbers that the cautious Johnston could do little to stop them.
+On May 7, 1864, the Federal forces, now commanded by Indicates a West Point graduate, Class of 1836: a link to his biographical entry in Cullum's Register.William Tecumseh Sherman, pushed forward with such vigor and in such overwhelming numbers that the cautious Johnston could do little to stop them.
 Thrust ever backward along the railroad, hustled relentlessly from one position after another, by mid-July the Army of Tennessee could see the church spires of Atlanta.
 Johnston understood the importance of the straggling iron rails which were his chief connection with what remained of the Confederacy.
 He succeeded in moving all of the Western and Atlantic rolling stock southward in advance of his withdrawals, and he even made some effort to destroy the track as it was left behind.
 Not once was Sherman able decisively to cut the Confederate line of communication.
 But such southern advantages as interior lines of communication and increasing nearness to base were p529 more than offset by Federal superiority in technology and manpower.
 Behind the advancing blue divisions the half-ruined railroad was rebuilt with "miraculous" speed;44 the Federal advance never seriously outran its supplies.

 On the evening of July 22 the Federal left wing stood solidly across the line of the Georgia Railroad, midway between Atlanta and Decatur, and the last principal interior communication line between the two great combat areas was broken.
 Henceforth all rail transportation from Alabama and Mississippi into the Carolinas and Virginia was diverted to the roundabout and uncertain route via Columbus and Macon.
-Nor did the replacement of Johnston by Indicates a West Point graduate and gives his Class.John B. Hood appreciably improve a situation which really was beyond repair; dashing and valiant frontal attacks upon the encroaching Federal lines produced only long casualty lists.
+Nor did the replacement of Johnston by Indicates a West Point graduate, Class of 1853: a link to his biographical entry in Cullum's Register.John B. Hood appreciably improve a situation which really was beyond repair; dashing and valiant frontal attacks upon the encroaching Federal lines produced only long casualty lists.
 Now that its exits to the northwest and the northeast were blocked, Atlanta was no longer a master turntable in the supply system of an embattled country, but, with Richmond and Petersburg, had become a besieged bastion for which there was no hope of relief.

 Soon the railroads approaching Atlanta from the south, already nearly overwhelmed by the traffic required to supply nearly the whole of the Confederate defense in the West, were threatened by Federal cavalry raids.
-In late July the Federals under Generals Indicates a West Point graduate and gives his Class.George Stoneman and Edward M. McCook succeeded in inflicting considerable destruction upon the Macon and Western in the vicinity of Lovejoy's Station and even more upon the Central lines radiating from Gordon.
+In late July the Federals under Generals Indicates a West Point graduate, Class of 1846: a link to his biographical entry in Cullum's Register.George Stoneman and Edward M. McCook succeeded in inflicting considerable destruction upon the Macon and Western in the vicinity of Lovejoy's Station and even more upon the Central lines radiating from Gordon.
 Although most of the raiders were subsequently captured and spent the remainder of the war behind the stockades of southern prison camps, they so damaged the Central's bridge over the Oconee that no trains operated into Macon from the east for four weeks.45 In addition, seventeen passenger cars and thirty freight cars, salvaged from the p530 Western and Atlantic, were destroyed, and four engines belonging to the same road were seriously damaged.46 For the rest of the siege of Atlanta the defending army was denied the use of its last complete railroad communication with the Confederate northeast.

 Although the damage to the Macon and Western was of such a nature that it was quickly repaired, the general physical condition of the road was now so bad that the transportation of Hood's wounded from Atlanta into the interior was an almost impossible task.
 On August 1 Hood's chief of south reported that hospital trains were requiring seventy hours to cover the one hundred miles from Atlanta to Macon.47 When even the optimistic Hood realized that the evacuation of Atlanta was very near, an attempt was made to convey the remaining casualties to safety by the simple expedient of seizing an entire passenger train and starting off toward Macon without the formality of notifying the Macon and Western dispatcher.
 The results were of course serious: in a collision with a commissary train near Barnesville about thirty lives were lost, including that of a "young lady of Memphis," who was evidently acting as a nurse.48 Indeed, the whole evacuation of Atlanta seems to have been carried out in a spirit of panic, although Hood later maintained that he foresaw the event as early as the twenty-eighth of August and that at that time he delivered definite instructions to the heads of his quartermaster, ordnance, and commissary departments to load their materiel upon railroad cars in preparation for a swift departure.49 But the rolling stock remained in the Atlanta yards until August 31, when the presence of Sherman's right wing within striking distance of the Macon and Western at Jonesboro rendered their movement impossible.
 There remained no other course, therefore, but destruction to keep cars and stores out of Federal hands, and soon the p531 night sky over Atlanta was illuminated by the brilliant flashes of explosions as stores and munitions were fired.